NavneetKanna/blog/_posts/2024-02-22-dlgrad-Behind-the-scenes.md

 ## Broadcasting

 dlgrad also supports broadcasting.
 It does <i><b>not</b></i> create any additional copies or take extra memory for this operation.
 Since all the Tensors irrespective of their shapes, are stored as 1D arrays, it took me a couple of days to figure out the algorithm, which can be read in the ops [c src files](https://github.com/NavneetKanna/dlgrad/tree/main/dlgrad/src/c), such as add or matmul.

+## Explanation of algorithims

+### Sum

+I have created separate functions for each dimension of the tensor and for each axis, not sure if this is efficient but it does the trick.
+It was easier for me to figure the algorithm for each case than finding a generic one which applies for all cases.